ajantaju/F4FEVR/README.md

   - Disable functional sunglasses (NAC Options Settings)

+If using Lite version ignore procedure.

 Save and exit.

-- Select profile "F4FEVR" in MO2.
+- Select profile "F4FEVR" "F4FEVR lite" or F4FEVR Lite-NoGuns" in MO2.

 - Read how to use and configure [Virtual Chems](https://www.nexusmods.com/fallout4/mods/53625/ "Configured with Holotape") and [Virtual Holsters](https://www.nexusmods.com/fallout4/mods/51224/ "Hold favorites button to assign weapon to holster").
+- (Optional) Enable and configure [Fallout4 Upscaler VR - DLSS FSR2 XeSS](https://www.nexusmods.com/fallout4/mods/73715) by pressing END button on keyboard.
-- (Optional) Enable [VR FPS Stabilizer](https://www.nexusmods.com/fallout4/mods/65961?tab=description) in VR Specific section.
+- (Optional/Legacy) Enable [VR FPS Stabilizer](https://www.nexusmods.com/fallout4/mods/65961?tab=description) in VR Specific section.
 Default installation is set to 90 Hz, if you use different refresh rate (or opencomposite) you need to reinstall (right click/reinstall) ands select options that suit your setup.

 - Run F4FEVR from MO2.